 PFAS-Containing Products with Risk of Skin Absorption

-Many common products that people wear or apply to their skin daily contain PFAS chemicals.
+PFAS chemicals are found in many common products that people wear or apply to their skin daily.
 These include some varieties of:

 - Water-repellent clothing